FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate human resources and consulting.

-- He regularly uses anti-female jokes and name calling.
+- He regularly uses anti-female jokes and name-calling.
 He criticizes females in the office on their weight, appearance and attire (document specific details of incidents).

 - In the past three years, he has dated two females who work for him, and both have since left the company (provide names and any details).

-The Option To "Fight"
+The Option to "Fight"

 The "fight" option can include a range of responses, from working through the issue to confronting the bully to registering a complaint.
-Some employees are able to successfully problem solve their way through the conflict.
+Some employees are able to successfully problem-solve their way through the conflict.

 Take the example of "Marie," an employee who realized that she had some genuine performance gaps that her tough manager did not have the experience to address, as he was new in his role.

-Marie and her boss were able to do a "re-set" when Marie acknowledged her skill deficit and the frustrated nature of their communications.
+Marie and her boss were able to do a "reset" when Marie acknowledged her skill deficit and the frustrated nature of their communications.
 She asked for his help, and they collaborated on training solutions that involved experienced co-workers.
 Together, they were able to fight the problem instead of each other.
 Unfortunately, this does not always happen.

-Many employees daydream of direct confrontation such as scolding the boss for his misbehavior.
+Many employees daydream of direct confrontation, such as scolding the boss for his misbehavior.
 One employee actually did it, confronting her sexual harasser as he was retiring.

 "Sue" phoned the executive at his office and verbally shamed him, explaining how she had previously held him in such high regard.
 She had long revered the business executive as a role model—until his illegal request for sexual favors showed disregard for her as a professional and as a woman.

 Another example of direct confrontation is "Amy," who didn't tolerate being treated disrespectfully by a female manager in her office.
 The manager spoke to her brashly and shoved papers at Amy in a frustrated manner before retreating to her office in a huff.
 Amy followed the manager to her office and told her plainly that she would not tolerate unbusiness-like behavior.
 Startled, the manager apologized.

 Other employees opt for less direct "fight" methods.
-They attack the boss' reputation by sharing accounts of their negative experiences with peers in the organization.
+They attack the boss's reputation by sharing accounts of their negative experiences with peers in the organization.
 You may also file an internal complaint with your employer or a formal complaint with the Equal Employment Opportunity Commission or other relevant government agency.

 Note that if you choose to formally complain, the process can be lengthy.
 Information you have collected in your file will be helpful to you in reporting your complaint, should you decide to pursue this route.
 Depending on the basis for your complaint and the venue, strict time limits may be in play (i.e., often 180 to 300 days), so educate yourself.

-The Option To Flee
+The Option to Flee